chafey/meteor-query-test/README.md

 =============
 #### Usage

-1) Press "Seed Database" to populate it with 10 patients
+1. Press "Seed Database" to populate it with 10 patients
-2) Press "Clear Database" to clear all records from the database
+2. Press "Clear Database" to clear all records from the database
-3) Search on name, mrn or date of birth
+3. Search on name, mrn or date of birth (e.g. Mar 2, 1978)